elixirschool/elixirschool/lessons/en/misc/lua.md

 ### Scoped APIs

-We can organize functions under namespaces using the `:scope` option:
+The `:scope` option provides a mechanism for us to organize functions under namespaces:

 ```elixir
 defmodule StringAPI do